 Not to forget, signed up with SiteGround- the best hosting company.
-It’s important to choose a right hosting company for your business.
-It saves you lot of headache and traffic.
+It’s important to choose the right hosting company for your business.
+It saves you a lot of headache and traffic.

 6.No Email Opt-in or Newsletter

-I am sure by now most of you are aware that email list is the only thing that you have full control over.
-Your Pinterest account, Facebook page or groups, and other social media is not truly yours.
+I am sure by now most of you are aware that the email list is the only thing that you have full control over.
+Your Pinterest account, Facebook page or groups, and other social media are not truly yours.
 It can be closed down anytime by the provider.

 With so many algorithm changes and strict rules in places, it is imperative to have email subscribers and nurture them because the money is in the list.

 The bigger and more engaged your email list is, the more money you will make blogging.
 Most bloggers make 50% of their income from their email list.
 So, an email list is very important and you should start collecting it from day one.

 The best and the easiest way to increase the subscribers is by offering freebies aka opt-in.

 Create something useful for your reader, something that solves their problem in exchange for their email address.

 It took me four months to create an opt-in and another few days to send a newsletter to my readers.
 I was too nervous to send an email to my subscribers.